computationalmarketing/facial-analysis-megastudy/README.md

 Step 4: Unarchive `data.zip` file in the working directory (it should become a `data` folder).

-Step 5: Run command `python3 ./study_results.py` from inside this directory to replicate results from the paper.
+Step 5: Run command `python3 ./study_results.py` from inside the working directory to replicate results from the paper.

 ## Notes